Efficient Semantic Segmentation via Lightweight Multiple-Information Interaction Network: PROPOSED METHOD

 \subsection{Lightweight Feature Interaction Bottleneck (LFIB)}

 As illustrated in Fig.~\ref{fig:block} (b), the LFIB structure is designed based on the residual concept to achieve feature extraction with fewer network layers.
+The LFIB module is designed to reduce computational costs through asymmetric convolution and depthwise separable convolution while enhancing the ability to interact with multi-scale features.
 At the bottleneck, a $1\times1$ convolution is applied to maintain the same number of feature channels, ensuring feature consistency.
 Subsequently, the output is divided into two parts with equal channel numbers, each entering a dual-branch structure.
 The left branch employs a combination of $3\times1$ and $1\times3$ asymmetric convolutions to enhance the network's representational capacity without increasing parameters, offering flexibility in adjusting the receptive field size.
 The right branch consists of $3\times3$ Depth-Wise (DW) and Point-Wise (PW) convolutions.
 DW convolution conducts independent convolutions on each input channel, reducing parameters and capturing local spatial information effectively.
-PW convolution integrates information between channels post DW convolution.
+PW convolution integrates information between channels post-DW convolution.
 To promote feature interaction, the Combination Coefficient learning (CC) scheme (depicted in Fig.~\ref{fig:auxblock} focuses on the weighted processing of feature maps from different channels, highlighting essential features.
 The CC is positioned in the dual-branch structure, weighting the left branch output and incorporating it into the right branch input.
 Experimental findings demonstrate that CC significantly enhances segmentation performance.
 The above operations are denoted as follows:

 where ${x_l}$ signifies the input feature maps of LFIB, $H_{k \times k}\left( \cdot \right)$ denotes the convolution operation, $H_{Split}$ indicates the channel split operation, and $H_{CC}$ denotes the CC learning scheme.